In 2018–19, an estimated 19% of Indigenous Australians aged 2 and over did not go to a dentist when they needed to in the previous 12 months

 What does the data tell us?

-Through the 2018–19 National Aboriginal and Torres Strait Islander Health Survey (Health Survey), 81% of Indigenous Australians reported that they brushed their teeth daily and 45% brushed their teeth twice a day.
+Based on these data, in 2018–19, 81% of Indigenous Australians brushed their teeth daily and 45% brushed their teeth twice a day.
 An estimated 50% of Indigenous Australians had seen a dentist in the last 12 months and 12% had never seen a health professional about teeth.

-Of Indigenous Australians who had seen a dentist, 38% visited private dentists, 28% a government dental clinic, 12% a school dentist, and 18% a dentist at an Aboriginal Medical Service.
-Around half (49%) of Indigenous Australians living in Non-remote areas waited less than one week to see a dentist (Table D1.11.11).
+Of Indigenous Australians who had previously seen a dentist, 38% had last visited a private dental clinic, 28% a government dental clinic, 12% a school dental clinic, and 18% a dentist at an Aboriginal Medical Service.
+Among Indigenous Australians living in non-remote areas who had last received non-urgent dental treatment at a public dental service, almost half (49%) waited less than a week (including did not wait at all).
+Conversely, 13% waited 3 months or more.
+(Table D1.11.11).

-An estimated 19% of Indigenous Australians reported that they didn’t go to a dentist when they needed to in the previous 12 months.
+An estimated 19% of Indigenous Australians did not go to a dentist when they needed to in the previous 12 months, based data from the 2018–19 National Aboriginal and Torres Strait Islander Health Survey.
 Reasons included: cost (42%), too busy (24%), disliking service or professional, or feeling embarrassed or afraid (22%) and waiting time too long or not available at time required (15%) (Table D3.08.3, Figure 1.11.1).

-In 2018–19, 3% of Indigenous children aged 0–14 were reported as needing to go to the dentist in the past 12 months but did not.
-The most common reasons parents attributed this to were: cost (32%); disliked service or professional or felt embarrassed or afraid (17%); too busy (16%); or waiting time or an appointment not available at the time required (13%) (Table D3.08.3).
+In 2018–19, an estimated 3% of Indigenous children aged 0–14 needed to go to the dentist in the past 12 months but did not.
+The most common reasons parents attributed this to were cost (32%); disliked service or professional or felt embarrassed or afraid (17%); too busy (16%); or waiting time or an appointment not available at the time required (13%) (Table D3.08.3).

 Figure 1.11.3: Proportion of Indigenous children aged 0–14 with reported teeth or gum problems, by type of dental or gum problem, 2014–15